What are we going to do in 2020 to counter the ideologies that pervert our societies, making them hostile to our message of faith, family and life?

 Quebec Life Coalition

 p.s.
-We are entirely dependent on your financial support for our projects such as the 40-day prayer vigil.
-Please, consider becoming a monthly donor.
+We are entirely dependent on your financial support for our on-work.
+Please, consider becoming a monthly donor by following this link.
 Thank you.

 Have you ever considered fasting on bread and water only? … and doing so for forty days?